 Creating a spa-like retreat in a home is another dominant trend.
 System tubs that offer hydrotherapy, aromatherapy, and light therapy appear on a number of our clients wish lists.
 We can convert a bath into a wet room by offering steam and different therapies that promote wellness and a healthy lifestyle.

 Freestanding tubs that serve both functional and aesthetic purposes continue to trend high.
 Many of our clients come to the showroom wanting to incorporate bolder colors in their fixture finishes such as bronze and black.
-For whole home projects, our clients are attracted to the consistency of imagery among baths that feature similar products and approaches in powder rooms and secondary baths that are used for the master suite.
+For whole home projects, our clients are attracted to the consistency of imagery among baths that feature similar products and approaches in powder rooms and secondary baths that are used for the Owner;s Suite.

 In baths where space is a premium, we will suggest installing vanity mirrors that reach to the ceiling, specifying pendant lighting instead of the commonly used light bars, recommending wall-mounted vanities and toilets with lighting underneath and using the same tile on walls as the floor.
-All of these design elements help to make a bath, whether it is the master, powder room or secondary bath appear larger.
+All of these design elements help to make a bath, whether it is the main, powder room or secondary bath appear larger.

 The bathroom continues to evolve from a purely a functional space to a place that provides an opportunity for homeowners to make distinctive and unique statements.
 Form and functionality play equal roles in today’s baths and that means incredible opportunities to have fun creating stunning outcomes.